-By calculating the BEY for both of these bonds, we can easily say that Mr Yamsi should invest into the second bond.
+By calculating the BEY for both of these bonds, we can easily say that Mr. Yamsi should invest in the second bond.

-However, if time becomes a factor, then Mr Yamsi may choose the first bond, because is 6 months it is offering a staggering 20.3% return.
+However, if time becomes a factor, Mr. Yamsi may choose the first bond because it is six months.
+It is offering a staggering 20.3% return.

-Let’s look closely at the formula for bond equivalent yield.
-If you look closely, you would see that there are two parts of this formula for bond equivalent yield.
+If you look closely, you will see two parts of this formula for bond equivalent yield.

 - The first part talks about the face value and the purchase price.
 In short, the first part depicts the return on investment for the investor.
 For example, if an investor pays $90 as a purchase price for the bondPrice For The BondThe bond pricing formula calculates the present value of the probable future cash flows, which include coupon payments and the par value, which is the redemption amount at maturity.
 The yield to maturity (YTM) refers to the rate of interest used to discount future cash flows..
 And at maturity within 12 months, he would receive $100; the return on investments would be = ($100 – $90) / $90 = $10 / $90 = 11.11%.

 As an investor, you have many options.
 When you have so many options, you would only choose the option which will provide you with the most return.

-That’s why you need to use the bond equivalent yield formula to find out whether a particular investment is better or worse than the other investments.
+That’s why you need to use the bond equivalent yield formula to determine whether a particular investment is better or worse than the other investments.